devnitishgaur/ecommerce-api/README.md

 2. Set variables:
    - `{{base_url}}` → `http://127.0.0.1:8000`
    - `{{token}}` → From login response
-3. Use `Accept: application/json` is already set.
+3. Use `Accept: application/json` in header.

 ---